Djack06/Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly <ins>available</ins>, in addition to restricting <ins>access</ins> to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- _TODO: What aspect of security do load balancers protect? <ins>Load balancers lets you evenly distribute network traffic to prevent failure caused by overloading a particular resource.
+They also defend an organization against distributed denial-of-service (DDos) attacks.</ins>

+- What is the advantage of a jump box?_

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the <ins>file system</ins> and system <ins>metrics such as CPU usage, logins and sudo escalation</ins>.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the <ins>file system</ins> and system <ins>performance such as CPU usage and memory usage</ins>.
 - _TODO: What does Filebeat watch for?_
 - _TODO: What does Metricbeat record?_